Rome: Total War

 Rome: Total War is a strategy video game developed by The Creative Assembly and originally published by Activision; its publishing rights have since passed to Sega.
 The game was released for Microsoft Windows in 2004.
-The macOS version was released on February 5, 2010 by Feral Interactive, who also released the iPad version on November 10, 2016, the iPhone version on August 23, 2018, and the Android version on December 19, 2018.
-The game is the third title in The Creative Assembly's Total War series.
+The Mac OS X version was released on February 5, 2010, by Feral Interactive, who also released the iPad version on November 10, 2016, the iPhone version on August 23, 2018, and the Android version on December 19, 2018.
+The game is the third title in The Creative Assembly's Total War series, following Shogun: Total War, and Medieval: Total War.

-The game's main campaign takes place from 270 BC to 14 AD, showcasing the rise and final centuries of the Republican period and the early decades of the Imperial period of Ancient Rome.
+The game's main campaign takes place from 270 BC to 14 AD, showcasing the rise and final centuries of the Republican period and the early decades of the imperial period of Ancient Rome.
 Gameplay is split between real-time tactical battles and a turn-based strategic campaign.
 Within the campaign, players manage the economy, government, diplomacy, and military of their faction and attempt to accomplish a series of objectives on a map that encompasses most of Europe, North Africa, and the Near East.
 On the battlefield, the player controls groups of soldiers and uses them to engage in combat with enemy forces.

 Upon its release, Rome: Total War received widespread acclaim from critics.
-In the years since, the game has frequently been referred to by critics as one of the greatest video games of all time.
+In the years since, the game has frequently been referred to by critics as one of the greatest games of all time.
 Two official expansion packs, Barbarian Invasion and Alexander, were released for the game.
 A sequel, Total War: Rome II, was released on September 3, 2013.
-A remastered version of the game, developed by Feral Interactive, was released on 29 April 2021.
+A remastered version of the game, developed by Feral Interactive, was released on April 29, 2021.

 Gameplay

 As with previous games in the Total War series, Rome: Total War has two primary modes of play: a turn-based, single-player campaign that takes place on an overhead map of the world and a real-time battle system that occurs on 3D battlefields.

 Control over territory in the game is represented by capturing and holding a settlement in that territory.
 New cities are conquered by either training soldiers in cities that are already in the player's control and then using those soldiers to besiege enemy cities or by bribing the city into switching sides.
 Apart from simply expanding one's faction, cities can have positive or negative effects on a nation.
-For example, well-managed cities can provide the faction that control them with valuable tax income, but poorly-managed cities may cost the player more money in maintenance than they make in taxes.
+For example, well-managed cities can provide the faction that control them with valuable tax income, but poorly managed cities may cost the player more money in maintenance than they make in taxes.
 Cities have a variety of buildings that may be built or upgraded, such as temples, barracks, and amphitheatres.
 Buildings have different effects on the city; for example, aqueducts improve public health and decrease urban squalor, which in turn makes the inhabitants of the city happier.
 If cities grow too unhappy, they may revolt and either return to a faction that previously controlled them or become a part of a generic "rebel" faction.